1.9" Lustrous Ilvaite Crystal with Quartz Crystals - Inner Mongolia

 This is a lustrous black ilvaite crystal cluster with small quartz crystals, collected from the Huanggang Fe-Sn Deposit (Huanggang Mines) of Inner Mongolia A. R., China.
 This location is renowned for producing exceptional ilvaite crystals, this specimen being no exception.

 Ilvaite is an iron and calcium sorosilicate that often contains manganese and magnesium impurities.
-It occurs in magnetite, zinc and copper ore deposits, along with contact metamorphic deposits and zeolite zones.
-Ilvaite can be found as lustrous, radiating columnar crystals with striations, though it's typically unearthed in massive forms with indistinguishable crystal structures.
-It's named after the old Latin name of Elba Island ("Ilva") where it was first described.
+It occurs in magnetite, zinc, and copper ore deposits, along with contact metamorphic deposits and zeolite zones.
+Ilvaite can be found as lustrous, radiating columnar crystals with striations, though it is typically unearthed in massive forms with indistinguishable crystal structures.
+It is named after the old Latin name of Elba Island ("Ilva") where it was first described.

 The chemical formula of ilvaite is CaFe3+Fe2+2(Si2O7)O(OH).

-The "Huanggang Mine" is a complex of seven somewhat interconnected mines that are located near Chifeng City, Inner Mongolia, China.
-Incredible mineral specimens started coming out of this mining complex around 2009, however, the location provided for the specimens was a long ways away from the actual site.
-This is a practice commonly performed by dealers/miners following a new discovery to try and preserve the mineral site's true location, and/or for political purposes.
+The "Huanggang Mine" is a complex of seven somewhat interconnected mines located near Chifeng City, Inner Mongolia, China.
+Incredible mineral specimens started coming out of this mining complex around 2009.
+However, the location provided for the specimens was a long ways away from the actual site.
+This is a practice commonly performed by dealers and miners following a new discovery to try and preserve the mineral site's true location, and/or for political purposes.

-As the popularity of the site increased, more and more fascinating specimens were popping up on the market.
-Some of the earlier minerals included world-class ilvaite crystals, pink fluorite octahedrons, hedenbergite included quartz (many of which were discarded at first) and arsenopyrite.
-Over the following years, garnets, pink manganoan calcite, gorgeous fluorites, sphalerite, löllingite, borcarite, scheelite and a variety of other minerals began to surface on the market.
-To this day, new mineral discoveries are made in these mines.
+As the site's popularity increased, more and more fascinating specimens were popping up on the market.
+Some of the earlier minerals included world-class ilvaite crystals, pink fluorite octahedrons, hedenbergite-included quartz (many of which were discarded at first), and arsenopyrite.
+Over the following years, garnets, pink manganoan calcite, gorgeous fluorites, sphalerite, löllingite, borcarite, scheelite, and a variety of other minerals began to surface on the market.
+To this day, new mineral discoveries are often made in these mines.

 A brief description of the mine and minerals from the Huanggang Deposit.